Dental exam for children

 How you prepare

-Before you schedule your child's first dental exam, consider whether you'd be most comfortable visiting your family dentist or taking your child to a pediatric dentist — a dentist who provides specialized oral care to children, from infants to teens.
-Pediatric dentists typically have equipment specially designed for children and child-friendly offices.
+Before scheduling your child's first dental exam, consider whether you'd be most comfortable visiting your family dentist or taking your child to a pediatric dentist — a dentist who provides specialized dental and oral care to children, from infants to teens.
+Pediatric dentists typically have child-friendly offices and equipment specially designed for children.